Best Georgia Lakes to Buy Lakefront Property

 Lake Oconee

-Lake Oconee is a small, 30 sq mi body of water with around 370 miles of shoreline about halfway between Atlanta and Augusta.
-It sits within Morgan, Greene, and Putnam counties, and the three biggest towns nearby are Greensboro, Milledgeville, and Eatonton.
+Lake Oconee, while a small 30 sq mi body of water with around 370 miles of shoreline, is the second largest lake in Georgia, located about halfway between Atlanta and Augusta.
+It sits within Morgan, Greene, and Putnam counties, with the three biggest towns nearby being Greensboro, Milledgeville, and Eatonton.
 The reservoir was created when Georgia Power constructed the Wallace Dam on the Oconee River in 1979.

-As with the previously listed lakes, locals and visitors can access fishing, boating, swimming, hiking, and so much more on Lake Oconee.
-Of particular note, the Oconee National Forest surrounds the northern lake area.
-There are ten marinas offering boat storage and rental.
-More adventurous boaters may want to try wakeboarding, water, or jet skiing at Oconee Wild Watersports.
+As with the previously listed lakes, locals and visitors can enjoy fishing, boating, swimming, hiking, and more at Lake Oconee.
+The northern lake area is surrounded by the Oconee National Forest, offering nature trails and scenic beauty.
+There are ten marinas providing boat storage and rental, catering to those interested in boating, wakeboarding, water skiing, or jet skiing at Oconee Wild Watersports.

-However, one of Lake Oconee’s biggest draws is its seven beautiful, expansive golf courses—complete with a number of luxury, resort-quality amenities and plenty of dining opportunities.
+One of Lake Oconee’s biggest attractions is its seven expansive golf courses, complete with luxury, resort-quality amenities and dining options.
 Reynolds at Lake Oconee is the top golf destination in the area, featuring 117 holes across 16 acres designed by legendary names like Jones, Fazio, Engh, Nicklaus, and Cupp.
-The Ritz-Carlton Reynolds at Lake Oconee offers a luxury hotel and spa you can go to relax after a day of golf.
+The Ritz-Carlton Reynolds at Lake Oconee offers a luxury resort known for its spacious rooms and private balconies, providing a relaxing retreat after a day of golf.
+Additionally, Lake Oconee offers a range of upscale amenities, including a 27,000-square-foot spa, perfect for unwinding and rejuvenating.
+The lake area also boasts diverse and high-quality local cuisine, making it a haven for food enthusiasts.

-Since Lake Oconee is a top vacation destination, several luxury living communities are on and around the lake.
-Lakefront homes had August 2022 listing prices that ran from $349,000 for a two-bed, two-bath cottage to a five-bed, 5.5-bath newly constructed home listed at $5,499,000.
+Lake Oconee is also a family-friendly spot, featuring local gift shops that add to its charm as a vacation destination.
+Several luxury living communities are located on and around the lake.
+In August 2022, lakefront homes were listed from $349,000 for a two-bed, two-bath cottage to $5,499,000 for a newly constructed five-bed, 5.5-bath home.
 Vacant residential lots ranged in price from $49,500 to $3,500,000.

 Lake Hartwell